A guitar player with a friendly smile, wearing a festive hat and a traditional serape shawl.

 Terri Stone (Ophir) is a natural storyteller.
 She retired in the late 2010s after over 40 years of commercial fishing though she may get back to it in a small way.
 Stone has an endless supply of anecdotes about her skippers, other crew members, boats, and fishing itself.

-Tetyana Horner (Bondarchuk) is a traditional Ukrainian weaver from Nova Kakhovka (a city in the south of Ukraine).
+Tetyana Horner (Bondarchuk) (Portland) is a traditional Ukrainian weaver from Nova Kakhovka (a city in the south of Ukraine).
 Following in the footsteps of her grandmother, who was a traditional weaver, Horner practices a variety of Ukrainian weaving techniques, teaches workshops on the tradition, and participates in initiatives that support Ukraine.

 Tetyana Zelyanovska (Lake Oswego) lived in Ukraine until just four years ago.
 Since moving, she has tried to keep Ukrainian traditions alive in her family.
 Zelyanovska is a very active member of her local Ukrainian community.